leodaumas/flappy-bird/README.md

 # flappy-bird
-A flappy bird project using javascript
+A flappy bird project using javascript.